GDevelopApp/GDevelop-documentation/docs/gdevelop5/behaviors/events-based-behaviors/index.md

 Behaviors events runs at every frame like scene events do.
 The main difference is that behaviors focuses on the object they are attached too.
 Only this object can be used in the events that build up the logic of a behavior.

-What may sound like a limitation is actually allowing behaviors to be used in any project as they are not tie to scene objects.
+What may sound like a limitation is actually allowing behaviors to be used in any project as they are not tie to any scene object.

 Behaviors from community extensions are selected for their ability to be useful in many games.
 It's not necessarily what you should be aiming for.
 Behaviors can be used as a way to organize events by: